neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/21-callouts.png

 The OLED display sits on the OLED Module which is connected to the keyboard through a 4-pin, 1mm pitch flex cable.
 The communication protocol is I²C.
-The module is mounted in the Main Box on top of the keyboard with two M2x6 flathead screws.
+The module is mounted in the Main Box on top of the keyboard with two M2x4 pan head screws.

 Trackball
 =========